Recover a Wallet

 There are two different ways that you can recover an already used wallet in Wasabi.

-The specified wallet name is for future recognition of the wallet.
+- Give the wallet a name for future recognition of the wallet.

-With this level, only the private keys are imported, but not the labels of your addresses.
+With this, only the private keys are imported, but not the labels of your addresses.

 At recovery, Wasabi is unable to check if your password is correct or not.
 If you type a wrong password a completely different wallet will be recovered.

-You can also toggle the advanced option and specify an account key path of the HD wallet structure.
+Advanced Recovery Options to specify the account key derivation path of the HD wallet structure and the gap limit.
 The gap limit is about how far Wasabi will check the HD wallet structure for consecutive addresses that have no coins, in some cases, you may want to increase this limit.

 With this method, you can recover a wallet that was generated with any BIP39 compatible software, not just a Wasabi generated wallet.